Why this course?

 You’ll demonstrate your knowledge through high-quality work placements rather than a traditional dissertation.
 The course offers flexibility to pursue your individual interests and diversify your skills.

 This course has been reviewed by a range of key employers.
 They’ve expressed strong interest in being involved in this course and provide project placements and job interviews to graduates from the course.

-The programme is centred around a suite of core classes and is delivered by dynamic and passionate team of staff drawn from multiple disciplines.
-These are in the key disciplines that are critical for understanding cities, their challenges, and opportunities and strategies for change.
+The programme is centred around a suite of core classes and is delivered by a dynamic and passionate team of staff drawn from multiple disciplines.
+These are the key disciplines that are critical for understanding cities, their challenges, and opportunities and strategies for change.